spatialos/gdk-for-unity/docs/workflows/reconnection-logic.md

     // This MonoBehaviour needs to be placed on your player prefab. public class YourMonoBehaviour : MonoBehaviour
     {
-        // Make sure to store a reference to the client worker connector private WorkerConnector workerConnector;
+        // Make sure to store a reference to the WorkerSystem, which can
+        // be accessed through the LinkedEntityComponent.
+        private WorkerSystem workerSystem;

         public void OnDestroy()
         {
-            if (workerConnector.Worker.IsConnected)
+            if (workerSystem.IsConnected)
             {
                 // the Player Lifecycle Feature Module deleted your player entity even though you are still connected.
                 // Destroying the worker connector will trigger a disconnect:
                 Destroy(workerConnector);
                 // Go back to your start screen to allow the client to reconnect }
         }
     }
 }